nknab/Grid/README.md

   - This folder contains all the codes for the robots.

 Server
-  - This folder conatins all the codes for the server.
+  - This folder contains all the codes for the server.

 Web App
-  - This folder conatons all the codes for the Grid web application.
+  - This folder contains all the codes for the Grid web application.

  grid.sql
   - This is the database structure for the project.